 14. Use form P11D to help work out Class 1A NICs

 Form P11D will help you to identify which benefits are liable for Class 1A NICs.
 These are shown in brown boxes and have a ‘1A’ indicator.
 Only those benefits that have this indicator box should be included in your Class 1A NICs calculation.

 Those benefits which attract a Class 1 NICs liability but are recorded on the P11D for tax purposes will have no Class 1A indicator box and you shouldn’t include those benefits in your Class 1A NICs calculation.

-As Class 1A NICs are worked out using information recorded on form P11D, it’s important that these forms are completed correctly.
-This will make sure that you pay the correct amount of Class 1A NICs.
-Benefits in kind payrolled under voluntary payrolling arrangements aren’t reported on form P11D but you may use the form to help you work out the correct amount of Class 1A NICs.
+As Class 1A NICs are worked out using information recorded on form P11D, it’s important these forms are completed correctly.
+This will make sure you pay the correct amount of Class 1A NICs.
+If you registered online before the start of the year to payroll benefits and you’ve done so, you don’t report these benefits on a P11D, but you may use the form to help you work out the correct amount of Class 1A NICs.

 Shown below are the correct entries on form P11D in respect of example 1 in paragraph 13.
 The cost of the business calls mustn’t be deducted from the cash equivalent figure.

 Amount made good or from which tax deducted £0